Table Of Contents

 Measurement and support

 By now, you have a clear idea of how you will measure the success of your rollout and support your users on an ongoing basis.
-We recommend that you keep the following in mind as you continue to track the adoption of your new software and its ROI.

 Take a rolling approach to your launch